DevExpress/Logify.Alert.Clients/dotnet/Logify.Alert.NetCore.Web/readme.md

 ### Attributes
 #### LogifyIgnoreAttribute
-Indicates that exceptions thrown from a specific method should not be handled and sent to Logify Alert.
+Indicates that exceptions thrown at a specific method should not be handled and sent by Logify Alert.

 ```csharp
 [LogifyIgnore(true)]